Sudippdn/Git-and-GitHub/README.md

 > 2. Install git bash
 > 3. Configure git bash using your information
 > 4. Download [VS Code](https://code.visualstudio.com/) and check if it shows the presence of git or not
-> 5. Make a new folder in your local computer and open it in vs code
+> 5. Make a new folder in your local computer and open it in VS Code
 > 6. Clone your repository to VS Code
 > 7. Make changes and perform add, commit and push to your github